 The Islands are not part of the United Kingdom, but they work closely with the UK Government which is constitutionally responsible for the Islands' defence and for formal international representation.
-Through Framework Agreements signed between the UK and each of the Islands in December 2008 (Guernsey), it was agreed that the UK will not act internationally on account of the Islands without prior consultation and recognises that they each have an international identity that is different from that of the UK.
+Through Framework Agreements signed by the UK with each of the Islands (Jersey, May 2007; Guernsey, December 2008), it was agreed that the UK will not act internationally on account of the Islands without prior consultation and recognises that they each have an international identity that is different from that of the UK.

 The Channel Islands participate in the UK-EU Trade and Cooperation Agreement (TCA) in respect of fisheries and the trade in goods.
 Outside of the formal TCA relationship, the Islands are treated as third countries and are not part of the European Economic Area (EEA).
 They maintain close relationships with the EU and its Member States in many different fields, and those relationships are deeply valued by Islanders.